The Eczema Story

 Who knew what it felt like to get a solid 6-8 hours of restful sleep?

 Waking up with pain was standard for me.
+I just put on a mask and slept walk through life.

 I had social anxiety but I thought I was a shy introverted kid.